CWallis92/chris-games-portfolio/feedback.md

         ​
 - `PATCH /api/reviews/:review_id`
   ​

   - [x] Status 200, updated single review object think this could be 2 test one that it returns a review and one to check the votes are increased
   - [x] Status 400, invalid ID, e.g. string of "not-an-id"
   - [x] Status 404, non existent ID, e.g. 0 or 9999
-  - [x] Status 400, missing / incorrect body, e.g. `inc_votes` property is not a number, or missing ​
+  - [x] Status 400, missing / incorrect body, e.g. `inc_votes` property is not a number, or missing

-        400 bad request when no inc votes, watch out for extendability?
+- [x] 400 bad request when no inc votes, watch out for extendability?
       ​

 - `GET /api/reviews`
   ​
   - [x] Status 200, array of review objects (including `comment_count`, excluding `body`)